MrYsLab/s3-extend/docs/pip_update.md

 ## Determining If Pip Is Installed On Your System

-To determine if pip is installed on your system, open a command or terminal window and for Windows type:
+To determine if pip is installed on your system, open a command or terminal window, and for Windows, type:

 ```bash
 pip --version